 If your adult kid can’t save money, read 5 Ways to Encourage Someone to Save Money.

-5. Decide if strings are attached (a crucial money loan tip for parents!).
-Most financial transactions – especially those between family members – have some kind of strings attached.
-If you give money to your adult children, be as clear as humanly possible about what you expect in return.
-If you want to be paid back, talk about a timeline and possible interest.
-If you think helping pay for a car means you drive it occasionally, then work out an arrangement that everyone can agree to.
+Include your other expectations in writing – not just the loan repayment dates and interest rates.
+For example, if you think helping pay for a car means you drive it occasionally, then work out an arrangement that everyone can agree to.
 If you hope for more visits or phone calls or meals together, say so.
 Laying out all the expectations at the beginning can help you avoid the strife that comes with lending adult children money.